TeamLapen/Vampirism/README.md

 ## Code Structure

 The _minecraft_version_ branch serves as the main development branch.
-There might be older (stable) branches for the same MC version postfixed with the Vampirism main version.
+There might be older (stable) branches for the same MC version suffixed with the Vampirism main version.
 It may receive bugfixes until the latest branch is released.
 The source code is currently divided into three parts, which might be split in the future.